-In 1962 the 5 acre site, our present location, was purchased by the ALC to build the first building.
+1962 Our 5 acre site was purchased by the ALC to build the first building.
 There were a total of ten mission congregations started by the ALC in 1961 and all would have ‘Atonement’ as part of their legal name.
 The original building was built in 1961.
 On Easter Sunday, April 22, 1962 the Lutheran Church of the Atonement had its first services in the new building.
 One week later, the first baby was baptized.

-A second building was added in 1964.
+1964 A second building was added.
 The upper level was devoted to a fellowship hall and the lower level was devoted to Sunday school.

-In 1975, Pastor Knudsen retired and Pastor Marc Gravdahl came to the congregation.
+1975 Pastor Knudsen retired and Pastor Marc Gravdahl was called to the congregation.

-In 1987, Pastor Said Aliabouni was installed as Senior Pastor by the congregation.
+1987 Pastor Saїd Ailabouni was installed as Senior Pastor by the congregation.

-In 1998, Pastor Said Ailabouni resigned to accept a call issued by the ELCA to become the Director Of Global Missions Programs in the Mid-East, Eastern Europe, and Africa.
+1998 Pastor Saїd Ailabouni resigned to accept a call issued by the ELCA to become the Director Of Global Missions Programs in the Mid-East, Eastern Europe, and Africa.

-Pastor Don Wink was installed as the Senior Pastor in January 1999.
+1999 Pastor Don Wink was installed as the Senior Pastor.

-Pastor Paul VanDeBerg and Pastor Sara VanDeBerg were installed as Associate Pastors in November 2007.
+2007 Pastor Paul VanDeBerg and Pastor Sara VanDeBerg were installed as Associate Pastor

-In 2010, Atonement completed phase I of a construction plan and space renovation.
+2010 Phase I of a construction plan and space renovation was completed.
 The additional 16,000 square foot of space helped eliminate overcrowding on Sundays and Wednesdays nights.
 Parking was more than doubled and a storm water detention pond was added.

-In 2014 Pastor Charisse Jensen was hired as Minister of Serving Others.
-Our restructuring streamlined our focus, helping members move along their personal faith journey.
+2014 Pastor Charisse Jensen was called as Minister of Serving Others.
+This position was created as part of our governance and staff restructuring.
+The restructuring streamlined our focus, helping members move along their personal faith journey.